 Again, no one cares ... in the nicest possible way.
 We're all way too involved in our own thoughts and lives to worry if the person in front of us has a slight bulge or thickness here or there.
 Even if someone noticed, a diaper is way down on the list of possible reasons.
 Same goes for any slight crinkling sound anyone might hear.
 An adult diaper or any other type of protective underwear just isn't on most people's radars.

-There are literally millions of people dealing with some type of incontinence, whether it's stress urinary incontinence, overactive bladder, overflow incontinence, urge incontinence or they have other bladder control problems, prostate or neurological issues.
+Whether it's stress urinary incontinence, overactive bladder, overflow incontinence, urge incontinence or they have other bladder control problems, prostate or neurological issues.
 Some control it and others let it control them.
 Be the first kind.
 The fact is that no one can tell you're wearing protection, no one's looking to see if you're wearing protection, and no one cares if you're wearing protection.
 To put it bluntly, get out of your own way, stop worrying so much and move on.

 Just about the only one who cares about your incontinence is you, maybe your closest loved ones and friends if they are 'in the know,' your doctor and NorthShore Care.
 I have trusted NorthShore Care for years and know many men and women do as well because their products are high-quality and highly absorbent.